m0zgen/update-fedora-to-next-release/README.md

 #### Synopsis

-You can clone or download this script them run and update your distro
+You can clone or download this script them run and update your distro:

 ```bash
 https://github.com/m0zgen/update-fedora-to-next-release.git